Breaking Down the Real Meaning of an XDR Solution

 Think of your network as the highway itself.
 Just like traffic lights and security checks enable smooth and secure travel, network security measures protect your data in transit.
 Here are a few crucial components:

-DLP solutions, such as Fidelis Network® Data Loss Prevention, serve as a final checkpoint on the data highway, specifically designed to prevent unwanted data exfiltration.
+DLP solutions, such as Fidelis Network Data Loss Prevention, serve as a final checkpoint on the data highway, specifically designed to prevent unwanted data exfiltration, with the protection of financial data and sensitive files as key objectives of DLP solutions.
 Consider DLP to be a squad of inspectors who thoroughly verify each shipment that leaves the network.

 DLP can be set up to detect and prevent the transmission of sensitive data types (such as customer records and financial information) via email, file transfer, or other methods.